jeffwright13/pytest-fold/README.md

 * `termtxt` (to launch Textual)
 * `termtk` (to launch PyTermTk)

+You can also run with the `--fold` option enabled but bypass auto-launch of the TUI with the `--ft=n` option.

 ## Known Limitations / Issues
 - Rudimentary user interfaces that need a lot of love: